DruidGreeneyes/rivet-cluster.java/docs/setup-aws.md

 Edit the `regionservers` file and change `localhost` to the internal DNS name you just used above.

 Edit hbase-env.sh; where it says `# Configure PermSize.
 Only needed in JDK7.
 You can safely remove it for JDK8+`, comment out the next two lines.
 This is bash, `#` is your comment character.
-Where it says `# The directory where pid files are stored. /tmp by default.`, uncomment the following line and change it to something that exists.
-I usually use `/path/to/hbase/dir/pids` and then I go create the `pids` folder.

 Navigate to [spark-dir]/conf and make copies of `slaves.template`, and `spark-env.sh.template`.
 Rename the copies so they aren't templates.